 20 Beginner Line Dances Great to Know!
 (2024 Update)

 So many new people are discovering line dancing lately and joining in and having fun.
 If you are one of them and new to it, you may be wondering “Where do I start?”
-This article will introduce you to some beginner line dances you need to know!
+This article will introduce you to some beginner line dances you need to know for 2024!

-Here’s my list of 20 beginner & popular line dances to learn: (click on them to pop down to each one).
+Here’s my list of 20 easy beginner & popular line dances for 2024 to learn: (click on them to pop down to each one).

 20 Beginner Line Dances To Know: